bg-write/spotify-clone/README.md

 # Spotify Clone (w/ Lyrics!)

-A minimalist Spotify clone (with a lyric generator) using React, Bootstrap, Express, Axios, and more.
+A minimalist Spotify clone including a lyric generator.
+Built with React, Bootstrap, Express, Axios, and more.
 (Currently in development.)

 ## Getting Started